 - fish oil supplements

-The key is to get to know your body and its reactions as well as you can.
-Then, you can work to create a diet and lifestyle that makes you—and your stomach—much more comfortable.
+The key to finding your triggers is getting to know your body and its reactions.
+After you identify what is causing your symptoms, you can work to create a diet and lifestyle that prevents recurrence of your symptoms of GERD and allows you to live a much more comfortable lifestyle.